nodejs/undici/docs/Client.md

 * **client** `Client`

 Emitted when a socket has been created and connected.
-The client will connect once `Client.size > 0`.
+The client will connect once `client.size > 0`.

 #### Example - Client connect event